 The practicum is designed to help students:

-• Observe a wide range of Child Life services and interventions provided to patients and their families.
+- Observe a wide range of child life services and interventions.

 Applicants should meet the following requirements:

-• Have experience interacting with children in a health care setting (40 to 60 hours).
+- Have 40-60 hours of experience interacting with children in a health care setting.

-• Preference is given to applicants who have completed additional developmental courses and required courses by ACLP.
+- Preference is given to applicants who have completed additional developmental courses and the required courses by ACLP.

 Things to note:

-• The practicum is 150 hours spread over five weeks.
-Our pediatric population comprises solid organ transplant, bone marrow transplant, hematology/oncology and trauma patients.
-Experience will be gained with inpatient and outpatient populations, including time in the Fred & Pamela Buffett Cancer Center.
+- The practicum is 150 hours spread over five weeks.
+Our pediatric population comprises solid organ transplant, bone marrow transplant, hematology/oncology, trauma patients and general pediatrics.
+Experience will be gained with inpatient and outpatient populations.

 How to apply